Latent-Mark: An Audio Watermark Robust to Neural Codec Compression: Experiments

 \section{Experiments}

-The primary objective of our study is to verify whether Latent-Mark retains its embedded signal through the extreme bottleneck of neural resynthesis, and investigate if cross-codec joint optimization enables better transferability to unseen codecs.
+The primary objective of our study is to verify whether Latent-Mark retains its embedded signal through the extreme bottleneck of neural codec compression, and investigate if cross-codec joint optimization enables better transferability to unseen codecs.